-The mandate of the Human Resources and Compensation Committee is to recommend to the Board the compensation strategy and to annually revise the compensation policies concerning employees, executive officers and the President and Chief Executive Officer.
-The Committee has therefore structured the executive compensation program and policies for the purpose of supporting the Corporation's vision and strategic priorities.
+The mandate of the Human Resources and Compensation Committee is to recommend to the Board the compensation strategy and to annually revise the compensation policies concerning employees, executives and the President and Chief Executive Officer.
+The Committee has therefore structured the executive compensation program and policies to support iA Financial Group's vision and strategic priorities.

-We believe that the Corporation's success in achieving its objectives depends on our team's commitment and performance and that executive compensation is a tool that plays an important role in our success and in the increase in Shareholder value.
+We believe that iA Financial Group's success in achieving its objectives depends on our team's commitment and performance and that executive compensation is a tool that plays an important role in our success and in the increase in Shareholder value.